erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * `S-MASTER` seems to also be a slightly better choice from the *functional* point of view.
 As we said above, the only functional difference between the two is the problem of authority.
-And it seems that it is the *sending institution* which should be "in charge" of the greater part of mobility's properties (though not necessarily all of them).
+And it seems that it is the *sending institution* which SHOULD be "in charge" of the greater part of mobility's properties (though not necessarily all of them).